mazanetwork/maza/doc/init.md

 All three startup configurations assume the existence of a "maza" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes dashd will be set up for the current user.
+The OS X configuration assumes mazad will be set up for the current user.

 2. Configuration
 ---------------------------------